syntheny/PhotoManager/PhotoCollect.md

 * Updated July 10, 2023

 ## Summary
-The Photo Collector is an application program that searches for photo and video files under specific paths, collects file files, and stores the unique files in a "collections" folder.
+The Photo Collector is an application program that searches for photo and video files under specific paths, collects image files, and stores the unique files in a "collections" folder.
 The Collector function is a part of a "Photo Manager" utility that further processes the collected files.
 As development of other parts of the PhotoManager evolve, those parts may be incorporated into a single application, but that is yet to be determined.
 ## Background
 In my environment, I have photo and video files scattered in various systems and media.
 Often, that scattering is more of a redistribution of files from one form to another, without deletion of the source files.
 For example, Files are uploaded from a camera SD card to a PC storage, some files may be duplicated for whatever reason without change and placed in other folders, then folders of files are automatically uploaded to the cloud (Google photo storage or Apple cloud)--later, those cloud files are brought back to earth in another PC folder.
 Thus, a file can be found on many folders on several PCs.